 In this document:

-If you have both Simply Schedule Appointments and the WordPress Block Editor installed, when you’re editing a page with the WordPress Block Editor, you’ll see two modules to choose from under the Widgets header: Appointment Booking Form and Upcoming Appointments.
+If you have both Simply Schedule Appointments and the WordPress Block Editor installed, when you’re editing a page with the WordPress Block Editor, you’ll see two modules to choose from:

-The Gutenberg block editor embeds your Booking Calendar in your site to let your visitors book an appointment.
-Under the Block header on the right side of the screen, there’s a couple other settings:
+The Block Editor helps you embed your Booking Calendars on the page so that your visitors can book an appointment.
+Under the Block settings on the right side of the screen, there’s a couple other settings:

 Appointment Type Setting